True Scotsman: History

 The earliest forms of the kilt, called a plaid or "great kilt" (feileadh mòr), were worn over the existing garments of the time, such as trews or breeches with hose or leg wraps.
 From the late 1600s onward, historical paintings start to show some kilts worn with high socks, with no covering on the visible part of the upper legs.

 It is unknown exactly why the practice of wearing no undergarments under the kilt began.
 Despite numerous stories or claims that have been widely circulated, documented evidence is extremely scarce.
-The earliest known reference to the practice is a series of satirical French illustrations in 1815 when Paris was occupied after the Battle of Waterloo.
-Even so, it is unknown if the practice was a dress code requirement, was left to individual soldier's preference, or merely a false rumor that later evolved into an actual practice.
-The kilt continued to be part of some regimental combat uniforms on the Western Front during the First World War: Every day the regiment would be inspected by a senior officer who would have a mirror to look under kilts.
+Because the earlier "great kilt" was considered outerwear and sometimes needed to be removed to change its usage, wearing it without undergarments is considered unlikely.
+The earliest known reference to the practice is a series of satirical French illustrations in 1815 when Paris was occupied after the Battle of Waterloo, involves the "small kilt" (filleadh beag) worn by members of the Scottish regiment.
+Even so, it is unknown if the practice was a dress code requirement, was left to individual soldier's preference, or merely a false rumour that later evolved into an actual practice.

+The kilt continued to be part of some regimental combat uniforms on the Western Front during the First World War: Allegedly, every day the regiment would be inspected by a senior officer who would have a mirror to look under kilts.
 Anyone found wearing underpants would be sent back to take them off.
 However, in 1940 the kilt was retired from combat because of the vulnerability of bare skin to chemical agents, although it was retained as the formal dress uniform of the regiments.
 The practice of not wearing undergarments led to an incident in 1997, when windy conditions during a military ceremony in Hong Kong caused a Black Watch soldier to be exposed in front of the press.